-The experienced legal team at the Law Offices of Jeffrey S. Glassman has successfully aided many clients in navigating these waters.
+The workers' compensation attorneys at the Law Offices of Jeffrey S. Glassman has successfully aided many clients in navigating these waters.

 We recognize that while some benefits may take a longer time to secure than others, the claims are no less legitimate.